Did you promise yourself that this was the last year you’d spend hours polishing silver after hosting the holidays?

 We called around and, at the time of writing with a silver spot at $16.80, a sterling salad fork would net $13, while soup spoons net almost $15.

-When Selling Your Sterling Silver, Patience and Research Can Triple Your Payout
+The Bottom Line: Patience and Research Can Multiply Your Sterling Silver Payout

-It’s also important to remember that selling silver, even for its intrinsic value as a metal, shouldn’t be done in haste.
-Sure, selling the silver for weight will mean a same-day cash payout.
+It’s also important to remember that selling silver, even for its intrinsic value as metal, shouldn’t be done in haste.